wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 ## What is Sequence Modelling?

 Sequence modelling is a technique where a neural network takes in a variable number of sequence data and output a variable number of predictions.
 The input is typically fed into a recurrent neural network (RNN).

-There are four main variants of sequence models, depending of the number of input and output data points.
-In the case where the input and output are both one data point, we call it a one-to-one sequence model, which is exactly the same as a normal feed-forward neural network.
-When input is a single data point and output is a variable number of data points, we call it one-to-many sequence model.
-When input is variable while output is one data point, we call it many-to-one sequence model.
-Lastly, when both input and output are variable number of data points we call it many-to-many sequence model.
-In this post we will focus on many-to-one and many-to-many sequence models.
+There are four main variants of sequence models
+- one-to-one: one input, one output
+- one-to-many: one input, variable outputs
+- many-to-one: variable inputs, one output
+- many-to-many: variable inputs, variable outputs

+As most real-life applications revolves around variable inputs, I will be focusing on many-to-one and many-to-many sequence models

-> ✅ **In this post we will focus on many-to-one and many-to-many sequence models** <br />
+> ⭐ **As most real-life applications revolves around variable number of inputs, I will be focusing on many-to-one and many-to-many sequence models** <br />

-## What is CNN And LSTM?
+## Quick recap on CNN And LSTM

 Convolutional neural network (CNN) is a type of neural network architecture that is typically used for image recognition as the 2-D convolutional filters are able to detect edges of images and use that to generalise images.
 However, in the case of sequence data, we can use a 1-D convolutional filters in order to extract high-level features.